codePelli/BackendWorkshelf/README.md

 - Search Functionality:
 Users can search for books based on title, author, or ISBN.

--User Interaction:
+- User Interaction:
 Users can view the contact details of book owners.
 Registered users can log out of the web application.

--Book Rating and Comments:
+- Book Rating and Comments:
 Registered users can rate and comment on the books they have reserved.

 ## Project Links